SQL Database Glossary

 See Normalization definition

-Transaction is a group of SQL database commands regarded and executed as a
+Transaction is a group of SQL database commands regarded and executed as a single atomic entity.

-certain events take place.
+Triggers are special type of stored procedures executed automatically when certain events take place.
 There are different types of triggers - for update, for insert and for delete.
 Each trigger is associated with a single database table.

-The UPDATE is a SQL command used to edit/update existing records in a database
+The UPDATE is a SQL command used to edit/update existing records in a database table.